freddavies/PypeIt/doc/tutorials/focas_howto.rst

     PypeIt has a long list of parameters that can be set by the user to customize the reduction.
 This makes PypeIt very flexible and able to reduce a wide range of data from many instruments.
-Most parameters are set by default for the specific instrument, see  :ref:`instr_par-keck_lris_red_mark4`.
+Most parameters are set by default for the specific instrument, see  :ref:`instr_par-subaru_focas`.
     Moreover, there are some parameters that are set by default for a specific configuration within the same instrument.
-For example, in many cases, PypeIt uses by default different wavelength templates for different gratings (see :ref:`lrisr_wavesol`).
+For example, in many cases, PypeIt uses by default different wavelength templates for different gratings.
 The default parameters are not shown in the :ref:`pypeit_file`, therefore it may be sometime difficult to know which parameters to set and which ones to leave as default.
     To help with this, the user can inspect the ``.par`` file, which is generated at the very beginning